Alchemy PsychotherapyAlchemy

 The clearest difference is what each therapy treats as the unit of change.
 CBT works at the level of thoughts and behaviors: identify the distortion, restructure it, change the response.
 Standard talk therapy works at the level of narrative: understand the story, develop insight, integrate it.

 IFS works at the level of the internal system itself.
-The thoughts and feelings are not the target of intervention.
-The parts producing those thoughts and feelings are.
-The goal is not to argue with a critical inner voice or replace it with a more rational one.
-The goal is to understand why that voice exists, what it is protecting, and what it needs in order to step back.
+The thoughts and feelings aren't the target of intervention — the parts producing them are.
+The goal isn't to argue with a critical inner voice or replace it with a more rational one; it's to understand why that voice exists, what it's protecting, and what it needs in order to step back.

 In short, CBT and talk therapy change the content.
 IFS changes the relationship.